jamilettel/smart-toilet-paper-dispenser/logbook.md

 Adding Docker configuration for webapp, and then will work on a design for the UI.

 Designed and integrated webapp.
 Now I only need to work on the presentating for this project for tomorrow.

+Everything is now done.
+Will present the project tomorrow.